How to structure your site architecture for SEO

 Use crawl audits, XML sitemap reviews, and template-based related-link modules to ensure every important page is connected through navigation or contextual links.

-Only include PPC landing pages in the indexable architecture if they provide unique long-term search value, otherwise isolate or noindex them to avoid duplication.
+Only include PPC landing pages in the indexable architecture if they provide unique long-term search value; otherwise, isolate or noindex them to avoid duplication.

 Template rules standardize metadata, schema, heading structures, and internal link placement so large content sections stay consistent and easier to manage.